EA-Emurgo-Labs/elabs-backend/docs/dev-guide.md

 ## IO layer - Main function
-You find the IO Monad in the main function in `elabs-backend/app/Main.hs`.
+You find the `IO` monad in the main function in `elabs-backend/app/Main.hs`.

-The usual pattern with the main is to call all IO functions here, like reading config files, initializing the DB, etc. Then, we create the app environment (`EAppEnv`) with all the information needed to run the backend and store it in the EApp reader monad.
+The usual pattern with the main is to call all IO functions here, like reading config files, initializing the DB, etc. Then, we create the app environment (`EAppEnv`) with all the information needed to run the backend and store it in the `EApp` reader monad.
 This will allow us to ask for any configuration information within the app.

 This layer uses the `optparsec` library for the command-line interface.